-Standard likelihood inference about a scalar parameter of interest is based on the asymptotic normality of likelihood pivots, such as the signed likelihood root, the score and the Wald statistics.
-However, this asymptotic approximation can be quite inaccurate in the presence of many nuisance parameters.
-An alternative, which guarantees higher accuracy, is based on the asymptotic normality of analytical modifications of the signed likelihood root, generally termed the modified signed likelihood root (see, for instance, Severini, 2000, Chapter 7).
-In a two-index stratified asymptotic setting, in which both the dimension of the data and the number of nuisance parameters grow, the modified signed likelihood root has been proved to be highly accurate, even in extreme scenarios with many nuisance parameters and very limited information (Sartori, 2003).
+Standard likelihood inference about a scalar parameter of interest is based on the asymptotic normality of likelihood pivots, such as the signed likelihood root, score and Wald statistics.
+This asymptotic approximation can be quite inaccurate in the presence of many nuisance parameters.
+An alternative, which guarantees higher accuracy, is based on the asymptotic normality of analytical modifications of the signed likelihood root, generally termed modified signed likelihood root (see for instance Severini, 2000, Chapter 7).
+In a two-index stratified asymptotic setting, in which both the dimension of the data and the number of nuisance parameters grow, the modified signed likelihood root has been proved to be highly accurate even in rather extreme scenarios with many nuisance parameters and very limited information (Sartori, 2003).

-Parametric bootstrap methods provide an alternative assessment of tail probabilities of likelihood pivots.
-Furthermore, in standard asymptotic settings, where the number of nuisance parameters is fixed and regularity conditions are satisfied (Severini, 2000, Section 3.4), parametric bootstrap methods have been shown to guarantee a level of asymptotic accuracy equivalent to that of analytical modifications of the signed likelihood root (see Young and Smith, 2005, Chapter 11).
-Two main variants of parametric bootstrap are the constrained bootstrap and the unconstrained bootstrap (also known as the conventional bootstrap).
-In the latter variant, the sampling distribution of the statistic is computed at the full maximum likelihood estimate, and in the former, is computed at the constrained maximum likelihood estimate for a given value of the parameter of interest.
-In standard asymptotic settings, the constrained bootstrap (DiCiccio et al., 2001; Lee and Young, 2005) corrects inference about a scalar parameter in the presence of nuisance parameters to a higher order than the unconstrained bootstrap does.
+Parametric bootstrap methods provide an alternative assessment of tail probabilities for likelihood pivots and, in standard asymptotic settings, where the number of nuisance parameters is fixed and regularity conditions are satisfied (Severini, 2000, Section 3.4), have been shown to guarantee an equivalent level of asymptotic accuracy as analytical modifications of the signed likelihood root (see Young and Smith, 2005, Chapter 11).
+In particular, the two main variants of parametric bootstrap are constrained and unconstrained bootstrap (also know as conventional bootstrap).
+In the latter, the sampling distribution of the statistic is computed at the full maximum likelihood estimate, and in the former at the constrained maximum likelihood estimate for a given value of the parameter of interest.
+In standard asymptotic settings, constrained bootstrap (DiCiccio et al., 2001; Lee and Young, 2005) corrects inference about a scalar parameter in the presence of nuisance parameters to a higher order than unconstrained bootstrap.
 On the other hand, numerical differences are rarely detectable.
-Although bootstrap methods are typically more computationally demanding than analytical approximations to the distribution of pivots, they are available in some nonregular cases in which the modified signed likelihood root is not computable.
+Although bootstrap methods are, typically, more computationally demanding than analytical approximations to the distribution of pivots, they are available in some non-regular cases in which the modified signed likelihood root is not computable.

-We investigate the properties of the parametric bootstrap in models for stratified data in a two-index asymptotic setting, where both the number q of strata and the sample size m of each stratum grow.
-In this setting, the usual likelihood pivots are asymptotically standard normal provided that q = o(m), whereas the condition for the modified signed likelihood root is $q = o(m^3)$ (Sartori, 2003).
-If $q = O(m^{\alpha})$, then for $0 \le \alpha < 1$, the asymptotic normality of standard likelihood pivots still holds, with an error of order $O_p(m^{(\alpha-1)/2})$ (Sartori, 2003, formula (8)), whereas the asymptotic normality fails in the highly stratified case with $\alpha \ge 1$.
-In this case, the aim of higher-order solutions is to recover the first-order validity of the inferential procedures.
+We investigate the properties of parametric bootstrap in models for stratified data in a two-index asymptotic setting, where both the number q of strata and the sample size m of each stratum grow.
+In this setting, the usual likelihood pivots are asymptotically standard normal provided q = o(m), while the condition for the modified signed likelihood root is $q = o(m^3)$ (Sartori, 2003).
+If $q = O(m^{\alpha})$, then for $0 \leq \alpha < 1$ the asymptotic normality of standard likelihood pivots still holds, with error of order $O_p(m^{(\alpha-1)/2})$ (Sartori, 2003, formula (8)), while asymptotic normality fails in the highly stratified case with $\alpha \geq 1$.
+In that case, the aim of higher-order solutions is to recover first-order validity of inferential procedures.

-We show here that parametric bootstrap leads to valid inference when $q = O(m^{\alpha})$ for $\alpha < 3$.
-In particular, if $0 \le \alpha < 1$, the constrained bootstrap is theoretically more accurate than the unconstrained bootstrap, and both improve over standard first-order asymptotic results.
-On the other hand, when $1 \le \alpha < 3$, both variants of the parametric bootstrap are equally accurate, recovering first-order accuracy with the same order of error as that of higher-order analytical solutions.
+We show here that parametric bootstrap provides valid inference when $q = O(m^{\alpha})$, provided that $\alpha < 3$.
+In particular, if $0 \le \alpha < 1$, constrained bootstrap is theoretically more accurate than unconstrained bootstrap, and both improve over standard first-order asymptotic results.
+On the other hand, when $1 \le \alpha < 3$ both variants of parametric bootstrap are equally accurate, recovering first-order accuracy with the same order of error as higher-order analytical solutions.

-Our theoretical results are supported by extensive simulation studies, which illustrate that using the parametric bootstrap is at least as accurate as using the modified signed likelihood root, and provide evidence that the constrained bootstrap can be even more accurate in some extreme scenarios.
+The theoretical results are supported by extensive simulation studies, which illustrate that parametric bootstrap is at least as accurate as use of the modified signed likelihood root, and provide evidence that constrained bootstrap can be even more accurate in some very extreme scenarios.